 Use the steps in this article to go to your root user directory from the command line.
 Depending on the operating system in your PC, you can find the root directory following the steps.

-Note: The method below works best for MacBook Pro or MacBook Air.
+Note: The method below works best for MacBook Pro and MacBook Air.

-- Go to your keyboard and press the command plus shift and G, as seen in the image below.
+- Go to your keyboard and press the command + shift + G, as seen in the image below.

 - A window will be put up on your PC and then press “/” and click on the Go, as seen in the image below.